Actindo-AG/Documentation/Shopware6/UserInterface/01_Connections.md

     Connection identification number.
 The ID number is automatically assigned by the system.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
-    Click this button to add a connection.
-The *Create connection* view is displayed, see [Create connection](../../Channels/UserInterface/07a_Connections.md#create-connection).
+    Click this button to add a Shopware 6 connection.
+The *Create connection* view is displayed, see [Create Shopware 6 connection](#create-shopware-6-connection).

 ## Create view